This article was last updated on Feb. 6, 2023.

 Find support for your pregnancy from Wellmark

 Wellmark Blue Cross and Blue Shield members have access to online resources like WebMD® Pregnancy Assistant, Count the Kicks® and text4babySM through myWellmark®.
 All you have to do is log in or get registered for your secure member portal.

 The Kaiser Family Foundation reports that stark racial disparities External Site (issues that disproportionately affect people of color more than white people) in maternal and infant health in the United States continue to be swept under the rug despite significant advances in medical care.
 This has resulted in Black, American Indian, and Alaska Native women being two to three times more likely* to die from pregnancy-related causes than white women.
 The worst part?
 Most studies have shown that around half of these deaths are preventable External Site.

-“The higher maternal morbidity rates among women of color are unacceptable in this era of advanced medicine,” said Dr. Tim Gutshall, Wellmark’ Blue Cross and Blue Shield's chief medical officer.
+“The higher maternal morbidity rates among women of color are unacceptable in this era of advanced medicine,” said Dr. Gregory Buran, Wellmark’ Blue Cross and Blue Shield's senior medical director.
 “We must understand and address these health disparities to ensure women of all races experience healthy pregnancies and babies.”

 The latest Health of America Report® External Site from the Blue Cross® and Blue Shield® Association (BCBSA) examines where our health care system needs to improve care for expecting parents, in particular pregnant people of color.
 Here’s what you need to know about the racial disparities that currently exist in maternal health care — and what’s being done to fix them.

 The main issue at stake for pregnant people in the United States is the rising rate of Severe Maternal Morbidity (SMM).